sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/05-install-arch.md

 ```

 Copy `/home/ykde.conf` to  `/etc/ykde.conf` so you have your previous settings or configure the file as described
-in [chapter 3 - Prepare YubiKey](03-prepare-yubikey.md).
+in chapter *Prepare YubiKey*.
 The YubiKey challenge will now be stored in the `ykde.conf`
 file.
 The environment variable with the YubiKey challenge is loaded into the environment so it can be set
 into the `ykde.conf` file with the command `sed`.